chevereto/chevereto/README.md

-# Chevereto: Ultimate image sharing software
+# Chevereto: Ultimate image and video sharing software

 > 🔔 [Subscribe](https://chv.to/newsletter) to don't miss any update regarding Chevereto.